Bonfire Nights: A Story of Creation, Destruction and Transformation

 - During 2000 it obtained its Charter status and in July of that year created the Chartered Institute of Personnel and Development (CIPD)

-I thank it for the support and inspiration it has given me during my career.
+I thank it for its support and inspiration given to me throughout my career.